 No wire or warrant from N.O.I.C. so I bought my ticket & sleeper, - had a good meal at Windsor Restaurant, walked to Bore Park to see the tide trickle in.
 Streets filled with R.C.A.F. & spotted with whores. - strolled about station listening to the engine bells again and the bright lights on the rails and the mournful blare of the Can. whistles.
-Taught train at 10.00 {"22.00" inserted immediately above "10.00"} dep{art} 10.20 after wiring Emily & mother.
+Sample Can Can at 10.00 (22.00" inserted immediately above 10.00") dep{art} 10.20 after wiring Emily Mother.
 [Had previously sent cable to Pamela from Nfld. & later to Emily].